EpamOSUF/RD_EPAM1/README.md

 # RD_EPAM1
-In the beginning there was nothing... then
+In the beginning, there was nothing then...